When choosing an entry-level road bike, you will most likely encounter Shimano Claris, Sora, or Tiagra groupsets.

 Although the 3X option offers more gears than 2X road bike groupsets, it’s not very popular on road bikes due to its weight and complexity.

-Shifting speed, accuracy, and reliability is on par with all of these groupsets.
-Even the ergonomics of the shifters is similar.
+Shifting speed, accuracy, and reliability are on par with all these groupsets.
+Even the ergonomics of the shifters are similar.

 So, the two main differences are the number of gears and how the shifting cables are routed.